-Stretching from Oakland’s main drag, Broadway, to the Berkeley border (and ultimately to the University of California campus), College Avenue is the mile-long commercial heart of the desirable Rockridge neighborhood.
+Stretching from Oakland’s main drag, Broadway, to the Berkeley border (and ultimately to the University of California campus), College Avenue is the mile-long commercial heart of the desirable Rockridge neighborhood in Oakland.
 With a BART station in the center and AC Transit’s frequent 51A bus serving the street, College Avenue is an easily-accessible and very walkable neighborhood with shops and restaurants to suit many tastes.
+Check out this blog and learn about the many things to do in Rockridge!

 Breakfast and Coffee